patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Accessibility
 Why haven't I mentioned _entirely free to use_ yet?
 If you care about diversity and granting access to self improvement to all then this is huge.
-And no ads...

 ## Sharing
 From `Good Point 3: Scratch has a "Remix" button`
 *	It exists and works – if you like something and want to have a try at improving it, you just press the button
-* Is this because it of `Good Point 15: Scratch has No Merge Action` (for you corporate warriors)
+* Is this due to `Good Point 15: Scratch has No Merge Action` (for you corporate warriors)

 ## Deployment
 From `Good Point 16: Scratch has a "public" checkbox`
 * pwaahahaha - you just press "Share"!
+TODO(PMM)

 ## Politeness
-TODO(PMM) From Good Point 17: Scratch seems to be incredibly good natured
-*	Is it because they're all under 12? ( or over 30 ?)
+From `Good Point 17: Scratch seems to be incredibly good natured`, ss it because they're all under 12? ( or over 30 ?)
- *	what element of self selection of the group, and self policing is going on here?
- *	is this in fact a very interesting outcome we might want to think about more closely?
+Well, there are The Rules: http://wiki.scratch.mit.edu/wiki/Scratch_Rules and there are the banned topics http://wiki.scratch.mit.edu/wiki/List_of_Controversial_Topics_on_Scratch.
+There even seems to be a Scratch version of Herobrine http://minecraft.gamepedia.com/Herobrine.
+TODO(PMM)

 # It's a constrained environment
  * `Good Point MMM: there are  "Only a few ways to do certain things"`